andyatkinson/andyatkinson.github.io/_posts/2024-09-15-solid-queue-mission-control-rails-postgresql.md

 This clause is supported in Postgres.
 The first part `FOR UPDATE` is a locking statement that creates a row lock.
 The second part `SKIP LOCKED` means that rows that are already waiting to acquire a lock will be skipped when selected.

-With an exclusive row-level lock for rows to be updated, no concurrent updates can run for these rows until this statement finishes and the lock is released.
+With the rows to be updated holding an exclusive lock, no concurrent updates can run while this lock is held and until it's released.

-By default in Postgres, the implicit transaction for this update uses the “Read committed” isolation level, which means that the only committed row updates at the time the transaction starts (at the time the statement runs) will be visible to this transaction.
+This `UPDATE` has an implicit transaction which uses the [Read Committed](https://www.postgresql.org/docs/current/transaction-iso.html#XACT-READ-COMMITTED) isolation level by default.
+This means only "committed" row updates are visible to the transaction at the time it started.

-Since lock acquisition is a queue of potential acquirers, by using `SKIP LOCKED`, we’re avoiding a scenario where the UPDATE transaction gets stuck waiting behind other operations, possibly forever if no `lock_timeout`[^1] is set.

-The trade-off though is that skipped rows aren’t processed, so they’ll need to be process again using some kind of polling or retry mechanism.
+By using the `SKIP LOCKED` clause, update transactions currently holding a lock are skipped.
+This helps prevent concurrent `UPDATE` transactions from getting queued up waiting to acquire the same locks.
+Besides that it's also a good idea to set a reasonably low `lock_timeout`[^1] which cancels statements that are waiting too long to acquire a lock.

+This does mean that the client application skips rows to be processed, or could have statements canceled (when the timeout is set).
+In both of those cases the job processing should be retried using an automatic mechanism.

-Is using PostgreSQL for background jobs a good idea?
+Is PostgreSQL a good choice to run background jobs on?

 ## Using PostgreSQL for database backed jobs
-Using PostgreSQL for background jobs and your application database, means that you can leverage transactional consistency that’s not possible when spanning heterogeneous data stores.
+Using PostgreSQL for background jobs is a good choice because you can leverage "transactional consistency" within the same instance that’s not possible when spanning heterogeneous data stores, or multiple instances.
+This means that transactions can be used to group actions together, like saving a record and enqueueing an email job, that should fail or succeed together, and not get split up.

-However, there are also trade-offs to be aware of.
+PostgreSQL is also very reliable and capable of high scale operations.
+Its a great place to at least start running your background job work.

+However, along with those benefits there are trade-offs.
+Update and Delete operations in PostgreSQL create new row versions, leaving old ones behind as part of the [MVCC concurrency control design](https://www.postgresql.org/docs/current/mvcc.html).

-Updates and deletes create dead row versions, due to the MVCC design in PostgreSQL.
-For the Solid Queue tables with heavy updates, the Autovacuum resources available for those tables should be increased proportionally.
-This means Autovacuum will run more frequently and for longer periods of time so that it can perform its work.
+For Solid Queue tables with heavy updates and deletes, the Autovacuum resources for those tables in PostgreSQL should be increased.
+This means Autovacuum runs more frequently and for longer periods for those tables more so than others that don't have those kinds of operational patterns.

-For example, we can see updates and deletes for the table “solid_queue_processes” from the Rails log:
+For example, below we see updates and deletes for the table `solid_queue_processes` from the Rails log:

 ```
 SolidQueue::Process Update (1.3ms)  UPDATE "solid_queue_processes" SET "last_heartbeat_at" = '2024-09-06 03:42:29.963811' WHERE "solid_queue_processes"."id" = 3 /*application:Rideshare*/